smartcontractkit/external-adapters-js/kaiko/README.md

 - `base`, `from`, or `coin`: The symbol of the currency to query
 - `quote`, `to`, or `market`: The symbol of the currency to convert to
-- `useFX`: Set to `true` to force use the FX endpoint (happens automatically when setting "to" to FX)

 ## Output